The number of active vendors in most organisations means that it is challenging, if not impossible, to effectively monitor them all.

 Vendor performance management is a discipline put in place to ensure vendors are meeting expectations.
 The context may be different depending on your business’s requirements.

-Quality, reliability and delivery may all be considered when measuring performance.
-For others, innovation and identification of new opportunities may count as strong performance.
+Quality, reliability and delivery may all be considered when creating vendor management KPIs.
+Innovation and identification of new opportunities may also count as strong performance.

-This practice helps to protect businesses from underperformance.
-By knowing exactly how a vendor is or isn’t performing, the right steps can be put in place to achieve business continuity.
-It can also help to inform decisions about the third-party relationship, such as whether to renew or terminate the agreement.
+Defining and agreeing on KPIs helps to protect your business from underperformance.
+By knowing exactly how a vendor is or isn’t performing, you can put the right steps in place to achieve improved vendor outcomes.

 KPIs, otherwise known as Key Performance Indicators, are the metrics by which vendors are measured.
-Setting KPIs matters because it outlines expectations for third parties and helps businesses to define the relationship at the negotiation stage.
+Setting KPIs matters because it outlines expectations for third parties and helps businesses define the relationship at the negotiation stage.
+They are crucial elements of vendor management best practices.

 KPIs are mutually agreed upon.
 Once put in place, they keep vendors accountable when it comes to fulfilling their obligations.
 And they help businesses to act swiftly if performance isn’t as expected.